felleslosninger/einnsyn-backend/README.md

 - **Saved searches**: Users can save searches and cases, and request to be notified when there are matching updates, through the API.

-### Authentication
-The application has two levels of authentication: one for public bodies to publish and manage their own data, and one for users to handle their own account and related things like access requests and saved searches.
-Public bodies can authenticate using an API key, and users authenticate using username / password.
-In the future, people will be able to authenticate and send requests on behalf of a public body using [Ansattporten](https://docs.digdir.no/docs/idporten/oidc/ansattporten_guide.html).

 ## Project structure

 - [authentication/](src/main/java/no/einnsyn/apiv3/authentication/): Everything related to authentication, like security filters and authentication services.